QVCItalia/magento-configurable-auto-pricing/README.md

 when you save the configurable product, it will update the pricing value of **Big** attribute to **10** (just for this product, obviously).

+## Develop

+When the price updates are applied on the parent product (this is done in before_save event) another event is triggered: *configurableautopricing_after_apply_price*.
+You can attach your observer to that event to edit everything else your customization needs.

 ## Limitation

 To have the price deltas calculation done correctly the price changes **MUST** be based just on 1 attribute.